Taxonomic profiling of microbiomes

 Functional profiling of microbiomes

-Functional profiling using PFAM, Gene Ontology and BLAST.
+- Functional profiling using PFAM, Gene Ontology, and DIAMOND.

 Visualisation and statistical analysis in the context of metadata